lloydshark/google-app-engine-clojure/README.md

 But the project setup documentation is all based around gradle / maven so it can be hard to get started for Clojure.

-And given previous limitations of the app engine tooling it was hard to get repl connected development running - but no more.
+And given previous limitations of the app engine tooling it was hard to get repl connected development running.

+I wanted to produce an all in one project structure that utilised tools deps and the cli - in part for the learning and hopeful implementation simplicity.

 #### What's included ?